 On December 15, 2023 (the Tranche B Borrowing Date), the Company exercised its ability to draw the Tranche B loan (see Note 8 - Debt).
-In connection with the Tranche B draw, the Company remeasured the Tranche B Warrants through the Tranche B Borrowing Date and recorded the change in fair value through the statement of operations and, subsequently, reclassified the fair value to additional paid-in capital.
+In connection with the Tranche B draw, the Company remeasured the Tranche B Warrants through the Tranche B Borrowing Date and recorded the change in fair value through the statement statements of operations and, subsequently, reclassified the fair value to additional paid-in capital.
 The Tranche B Warrants are now equity classified and immediately exercisable upon issuance and expire on December 15, 2033.
 The Tranche B Warrants were valued at \$1.3 million using the Black-Scholes option-pricing model assuming an expected term of 10 years, a volatility of 76.2%, a dividend yield of 0% and a risk-free interest rate of 3.91%.
-All Tranche B Warrants remain outstanding as of March 31, 2024 June 30, 2024.
+All Tranche B Warrants remain outstanding as of June 30, 2024 September 30, 2024.

-Note 9 - Revenue and Accounts Receivable Credit Concentration development and testing services provided outside the clinical setting and governed by individual contracts with third parties as well as development and commercialization of companion diagnostics.
+Note 9 - Revenue and Accounts Receivable Credit Concentration

+We derive our revenue from two primary sources: (i) providing diagnostic testing in the clinical setting (Diagnostic Tests); and (ii) providing biopharmaceutical companies with services that include diagnostic research, clinical research, clinical trial testing, development and testing services provided outside the clinical setting and governed by individual contracts with third parties as well as development and commercialization of companion diagnostics.
 We also recognize revenue from other services, including amounts derived from licensing our technologies (Biopharmaceutical Services and other).